prolificinteractive/Yoshi/README.md

 ### List Menu

-To display a list menu, create two types that conform to `YoshiTableViewMenu` to `YoshiTableViewMenuItem` protocols respectively.
+To display a list menu, create two types that conform to `YoshiTableViewMenu` and `YoshiTableViewMenuItem` protocols respectively.

 ```swift
 struct TableViewMenu: YoshiTableViewMenu {